Report to donors on endowments and investments

-The University’s Policy 7205 — Endowment Management requires the Board Investment Committee, with the assistance of the Administration and outside consultants, to regularly review the long-term investment prospects of our endowment’s asset allocation as compared to the amount we spend.
+The University’s Endowment Management Policy requires the Board Investment Committee, with the assistance of the Administration and outside consultants, to regularly review the long-term investment prospects of our endowment’s asset allocation as compared to the amount we spend.
 This comparison between what we expect to earn as compared to the amount we expect to spend tells us whether adjustments should be made in order to achieve equity between generations of students.
 This analysis considers inflation and the investment fees that impact the portfolio.
-Such a review has recently been completed taking into consideration any COVID-19 related impact and adjustments will be made in the future to some asset allocations to reflect recommendations from that review.

-The following shows how endowment funds are being used:
+The following chart shows how endowment funds are being used:

-The endowment funds have a long-term horizon so investment performance is evaluated over a multi-year period.
-The following table shows the Endowment Fund one-year rates of return net of investment management fees as compared to benchmark returns from 2017 to 2021.
+The endowment funds have a long-term horizon, so investment performance is evaluated over a multi-year period.
+The following table shows the Endowment Fund one-year rates of return net of investment management fees as compared to benchmark returns from 2019 to 2023.

 Prudent management of the University’s endowments provides sustainable support of current and future generations of Mount Allison students.
-Further information concerning the University’s financial results is available under reports and accountability.
+Further information concerning the University’s financial results is available at: mta.ca/financial